 3. Read the scripture in context and find out what James was actually saying before jumping to ridiculous conclusions.

-Read James 5:9 in context and you will see that he is exhorting us to be patient.
-And what makes us impatient faster than brothers who make us groan and sigh?
+Read James 5:9 in context and you will see that he talking about folk who make us groan and sigh!

-The church is full of people who, God bless ‘em, exasperate us and make us sigh.
-I received a message just a few minutes ago from a brother who said I was dangerous and leading people astray.
+Sidebar: The church is full of people who, God bless ‘em, exasperate us and make us sigh.
+I received a message a few minutes ago from a brother who said I was dangerous since I am leading people astray.
 Sigh.
 Now that I’ve told you about him, does that make me a grumbler?
 Better stand back.
 Lightning’s coming my way for sure!

 Who are these groan-inducers James is writing about?
-Who are the men who make us sigh?
-Allow me to paint a picture using the clues James provides:
+Who are the people who make us sigh?

 They are the big shots in fine suits who love to take the best seats in our meetings (2:3).
 They are the rich men who exploit us and drag us into court when they don’t get what they want (2:6).
 By their evil actions they slander the name of Jesus (2:7).
 They exploit their workers (5:4), while living in luxurious, self-indulgence (5:5).
 They condemn and kill the innocent (5:6).
 Frankly, these greedy fools should be weeping and wailing on account of the misery coming their way (5:1-3).